HarryR/TinyLisp/README.md

 [![Build Status](https://drone.io/github.com/HarryR/TinyLisp/status.png)](https://drone.io/github.com/HarryR/TinyLisp/latest)

 The `Tiny` Lisp 1.5 inspired interpreter is written around 1000 lines of Digital Mars D and supports a minimal but consistent suite of built-in functions which should be familiar to Lisp and Scheme users, however a major distinction is that this Lisp variant doesn't have integers, strings or useful data types, it only has symbols and expressions.
-The five data types supported are: `SYM`, `PAIR`, `FUN`, `QUOTE` and `NIL`.
+The six data types supported are: `SYM`, `PAIR`, `FUN`, `BUILTIN`, `QUOTE` and `NIL`.

 Consider this programming Lisp, in ultra-hard difficulty, a Lisp-flavoured dynamic assembly language for symbolic logic.
 The basic constructs and method of evaluation should be compared to metaprogramming, the runtime provides a way of constructing, organising and operating on symbols to compute the desired results, but lacks the complex data types necessary to make life easy.